ahmedammar619/Event-RAG/README.md

 # Moderation System

-Moderation System Platform for MASCOM Annual Event in Chicago.
+Moderation System Platform for MASCON Annual Event in Chicago.
 This platform helps coordinate volunteer moderators across event sessions with automated scheduling and assignment.

 ## Table of Contents